tashrifmahmud/Statistical-Modelling-Project/README.md

 * Overall, the model suggests a weak relationship between bike numbers and nearby POIs, with only bank_count showing a significant positive effect.

 ## Challenges
 The limit on API call can be a major challenge as it can limit the quality and quantity of the data.
 Data with many outliers can distort the result.
+Normalization and outlier removal might be a necessary step towards getting the correct result.

 ## Future Goals
 In the future, I would like to run different regression models on different variables, and answer questions like: How does the rating and review count of extablishment affect on how many bike stations are near it?
+I would also like to take the time and normalize and clean the data more before running any regression model.